What to Do Near Buckingham Palace

 The London Dungeons take you through centuries of London’s gruesome history and includes a wild boat ride through the past.

 This is a good attraction for most kids.
 Read our full post to see what discounts are available.

-Featuring thousands of species of aquatic wildlife, the London Aquarium is great for the whole family.
-Especially look out for the rock pool where guests can touch sea anemone and starfish!
+Especially look for the rock pool where guests can touch sea anemone and starfish!